 Materials provide instructions, clear design, and lightweight student accountability that guide instructors regarding how students will regularly engage in a volume of reading both assigned (related to the anchor texts) or texts of their own choosing, in or outside of class.

 What to look for: Materials that include prominent directions and support for students to read, independently and regularly-even daily.
 Look for additional topic-related readings connected to the anchor text.
 Document evidence of these kinds of guidance for independent reading.
 For example:

-- Offer texts at a variety of complexity levels. - Include texts that are a mix of informational texts and literature, as well as texts that vary in length and density of ideas. - Offer suggestions for how volume of reading could be organized around key topics. - Offer additional readings that are connected in meaningful ways to the knowledge and understanding of the anchor texts.

-Suggest ways teachers could track student reading in light weight ways that ensure students are actually engaging in reading independently.
+- Offer selections at a variety of complexity levels. - Include a wide range of selections that relate to students' interests. - Include selections that are a mix of informational texts and literature, as well as selections that vary in length and density of ideas. - Offer suggestions for how volume of reading could be organized around key topics. - Offer additional readings that are connected in meaningful ways to the knowledge and understanding of the anchor selections. - Suggest ways teachers could track student reading in lightweight ways that ensure students are actually engaging in reading independently.